sonata-nfv/sonata-nfv.github.io/sp-installation.md

 ## Verifying the installation

-Check the availability of the SP portal at: [http://localhost/](https://localhost/) You can follow next guide about [Service Platform usage](sp.md).
+Check the availability of the SP portal at: [http://localhost/](https://localhost/).
+You will need to create an account with login/password, before continuing.

+You can follow next guide about [Service Platform usage](sp.md).